evannetwork/evannetwork.github.io/docs/3000_first_steps/3400_power_apps/3410_digital_twin.md

   - [Usage Examples](https://api-blockchain-core.readthedocs.io/en/latest/contracts/digital-twin-usage-examples.html)

 ## Start using
 The application is based on a new faster and optimized evan.network user interface.
-As a result of this, a new optimized dashboard, favorites, contacts, ... application is built.
-To start using it, the new Dashboard application must be opened.
+This interface will replace the current one but can already be used by explicitly switching to it.
+To do so, the new Dashboard application must be opened by following the next steps.

 1. Open the basic evan.network [dashboard application](https://dashboard.test.evan.network/#/dashboard.evan)
 2. Click the [add Favorite button](/docs/3000_first_steps/img/dashboard.png) in the top right corner of the screen